raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - Private keys are usually with extension **.key** or **-key.pem**
 - All communication within the cluster and with the user is done through TLS
 - Each cluster component has its own key pair: kube-apiserver, etcdserver, kubelet
-- Each user needs its own certificate pair to access the kube-apiserver through tkubectl.
+- Each user needs its own certificate pair to access the kube-apiserver through kubectl.
 Same for kube-scheduler, kube-controller manager and kube-proxy, which act just like a client
 - You need a Certificate Authority for the cluster, which has its own key pair to sign other certificates
 - Generating certificates is done with tools like **EasyRSA**, **OpenSSL** or **CFSSL**
 - Getting a certificate has 3 steps: